 INSPIRATION FOR PLACES TO VISIT

 Great Longstone is located close to the Monsal Trail, a traffic-free path running for 8.5 miles between Combs Road in Bakewell and Blackwell Mill in Chee Dale, in the heart of the Peak District National Park.
-This makes for lovely flat walking with scenic views throughout, or, hire a bike to cover the whole length of the trail.
-Aside from the Monsal Trail, there are the High Peak and Tissington Trail that is a short drive away.
+This makes for lovely flat walking with scenic views throughout, or you can hire a bike to cover the whole length of the trail.
+Aside from the Monsal Trail, there are the High Peak and Tissington Trails which are a short drive away.

 Great Longstone has wonderful pubs in walking distance of Thistledown Cottage, there is everything you need here for a great holiday!